milindacharya/sectools/README.md

 ```

 ## Work in progress
+- Benchmarking Redhat and Debian variants for security
 - Validating a cacert chain.
 - Docs to for quickly testing openssl certs for mutual tls.